numaproj/numaflow/docs/user-guide/user-defined-functions/map/map.md

 ### Available Environment Variables

-Some environment variables are available in the user defined function container, they might be useful in you own UDF implementation.
+Some environment variables are available in the user defined function container, they might be useful in your own UDF implementation.

 - `NUMAFLOW_NAMESPACE` - Namespace.
 - `NUMAFLOW_POD` - Pod name.